droidlife/online-compiler-api/README.md

 * Docker

 # Installation

+1. Install <a href="https://docs.docker.com/install/" target='_blank'>docker</a>.

+2. Install python dependencies by running<br>
+   `pip install -r requirements.txt`

-1. Go to the root of the code directory where the Dockerfile is located and build the docker image by running <br>
+3. Go to the root of the code directory where the Dockerfile is located and build the docker image by running <br>
   `docker build -t <image_name> .`

-2. Open config.py and set these parameters: <br>
+4. Open config.py and set the base parameters: <br>
-   * <i>DOCKER_IMAGE</i> :  The name of the docker image created
+   * <b>DOCKER_IMAGE</b> :  The name of the docker image created
-   * <i>LOCAL_DIR</i> : The path of the local directory needed to save the code.
+   * <b>LOCAL_DIR</b> : The path of the local directory needed to save the code.